-There are different types and strengths of pain medicines suitable for different types of pain.
+There are different types of pain medicines, including:

 Take your medicines regularly